coexistence-conservation-lab/mfws-eq-breeding-system/README.md

 We posed the question: *"What affects breeding success in  population"* in a hurdle-model approach.

-  1. Did **morphological** (e.g., pelage colour morph) or **genetic** (e.g., heterozygosity) factors drive breeding success?
+  1. Did **morphological** (e.g., pelage colour morph) or **genetic** (e.g., heterozygosity) factors drive **breeding success**?
-  2. For individuals that breed successfully, do these factors influence the number of offspring produced?
+  2. For individuals that breed successfully, do these factors influence the **number of offspring** produced?

-Note that in this analysis "successful" reproduction is equivalent to recruiting offspring into the next generation, rather than conception/birth being the endpoint.
-This is because individuals can only be captured and  microchipped/sampled if they survive from birth to dispersal from the natal den (and, therefore, they are captured in population monitoring).
+Note that we defined *'successful' reproduction* as equivalent to recruiting offspring into the next generation, rather than conception/birth.
+This is because individuals can only be captured and microchipped/sampled if they survive from birth to dispersal from the natal den (and, therefore, can be captured in population monitoring).

 ## Repository structure